kendriklim/Others-ASEFsu23-urban-mobility/README.md

+﻿# Project Title:
-﻿# asefsu23-urban-mobility
+ asefsu23-urban-mobility

 # Prototype development for the 23rd ASEF Summer University (ASEFSU23) hackathon

+## Problem statement:
+Develop a solution with digital components that helps overcome barriers to women’s mobility in Lahore.

+## Demo-Preview:
+Develop a solution with digital components that helps overcome barriers to women’s mobility in Lahore.

 # Table of contents
 - [Project Title] (#project-title)
-- [Problem statement
+- [Problem statement] (#problem-statement)
 - [Demo-Preview] (#demo-preview)

-## Problem statement:
-Develop a solution with digital components that helps overcome barriers to women’s mobility in Lahore!
+- [Goals] (#goals)

 ## Goals:
 (1) Develop a concrete solution to support women’s access and safety to urban mobility, ready to be implemented in Lahore.